 11. Seat Belt Cover

 You can’t exactly choose not to wear a seat belt if the pressure and fabric are painful, but you can slip a soft cover over the belt to help make it more comfortable.

-Buy the seat belt cover featured above for $15 from Overland.
+Buy the seat belt cover featured above (set of 2) for $6.99 from Amazon.

 12. Click Heaters